aedoardo1990/2nd_Project/README.md

 ### Typography

 The Font chosen for the text on all the pages is "Titillium Web".
-This is the same Font of the just mentioned website of Formula1.
-This Font wants as well to convey the player with the atmoshere of Formula1 racing.
+This is the same Font of the just mentioned website of Formula 1.
+This Font wants as well to convey the player with the atmoshere of Formula 1 racing.

 ### Wireframes